-Under the Properties tab, you can view memory attributes, memory device details, and memory device status.
+Under the Properties tab, you can view memory redundancy status, memory array attributes, total capacity of the memory arrays, details of memory arrays, memory device details, and memory device status.

 NOTE: If a system with spare bank memory enabled enters a redundancy lost state, it may not be apparent which memory module is the cause.
-If you cannot determine which DIMM to replace, see the switch to spare memory bank detected log entry in the ESM system log to find which memory module failed.
+If you cannot determine which Dual In-line Memory Module (DIMM) to replace, see the switch to spare memory bank detected log entry in the ESM system log to find which memory module failed.